planetlabs/planet-client-python/CONTRIBUTING.md

 ### Pull Requests

 NOTE: Make sure to set the appropriate base branch for PRs.
-See Development Branch above for appriopriate branch.
+See Development Branch above for appropriate branch.

 The Pull Request requirements are included in the pull request template as a list of checkboxes.